open-ephys/acq-board-docs/source/User-Manual/New-FPGA.rst

 -------------------------------------
 Our acquisition board relies on an FPGA (Field-Programmable Gate Array) to control data acquisition and timestamp the incoming data (see the details on the :ref:`howitworks` page).
 The Opal Kelly FPGA module we used in previous acquisition boards was end-of-lifed all of a sudden at the end of 2021 and it immediately ran out of stock.

-The Open Ephys team, led by Aarón Cuevas López developed a completely new module with the scarce components available despite the ongoing silicon shortage.
+The Open Ephys team, led by Aarón Cuevas López, developed a completely new module with the scarce components available despite the ongoing silicon shortage.
 This module uses the same footprint as the previous one, so it can be replaced directly on the existing acquisition boards, although it uses a different FPGA, a Lattice EPC5, and its `design is open source <https://github.com/open-ephys/ECP5U85-BSE-USB>`_.
 Additionally, communication with the computer follows our new ONI standard for common interfaces in neuro tools (the same standard that powers our next-gen system, `ONIX <http://open-ephys.github.io/onix-docs/>`_).

 In under a year, this new design went into production and we started to ship to users that had been waiting eagerly for new boards and repaired boards.
 Software integration quickly followed, to provide users with the same functionality they know and have come to rely on for their research over the past decade.